alphagov/notifications-admin/README.md

 To run parts of the app, such as uploading letters, you will need appropriate AWS credentials.
 See the [Wiki](https://github.com/alphagov/notifications-manuals/wiki/aws-accounts#how-to-set-up-local-development) for more details.

+### Pre-commit

+We use [pre-commit](https://pre-commit.com/) to ensure that committed code meets basic standards for formatting, and will make basic fixes for you to save time and aggravation.

+Install pre-commit system-wide with, eg `brew install pre-commit`.
+Then, install the hooks in this repository with `pre-commit install --install-hooks`.

 ## To run the application

 ```shell